The Clear Edge

 Categories to document:

-Complete within 4 weeks.
-Result: The team can find answers without interrupting the founder.
+Complete this within 4 weeks.
+The result is that the team can find answers without interrupting the founder.

-Example: The founder handled all difficult client conversations.
-Documented 8 conversation frameworks with exact language for boundary-setting, scope changes, and delays.
-Team now handles 90% without escalation.
+Example: The founder previously handled all difficult client conversations.
+She documented 8 conversation frameworks with exact language for boundary-setting, scope changes, and delays.
+The team now handles 90% of these situations without escalation.

 3. System Independence Assessment